macreiben-dev/rfactor2-server-linux/README.md

   - Installs the rf2Server
   - Installs DLCs

-The server image uses the emtpy server image to fastened the image build.
+You have to build the empty-server-image first, then the rf2server image.

 ### Testing the server image